 Below are tips and techniques for ballpoint ink stain removal so you can remove pen stains from clothing, upholstery, carpet, and your skin with these step by step instructions.

-You can get a stain from ballpoint ink on all kinds of surfaces in all kinds of ways.
+You can get these stains and spots on all kinds of surfaces in all kinds of ways.
 One of the most common for me is to accidentally drop the pen and have it make a stray mark on my pants, or the couch I am sitting on.

-Here's how to get rid of these stains from various surfaces.
+Here's how to get rid of these marks from various surfaces.

-Step 1: Take a clean white cloth and sponge the ballpoint ink stain with a dry cleaning solvent.
+Step 1: Take a clean white cloth and sponge the mark with a dry cleaning solvent.

 Step 2: Blot at the stain until the solvent is absorbed.